Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

-Lemon Verbena, Dry, in Gaiwan:
+Lemon Verbena, Dry, in Gaiwan

-In Albums:
+In Albums: tea herbs

 Lemon verbena leaves, dry, in a gaiwan, a Chinese lidded bowl for brewing tea